When to prune limelight hydrangeas – and expert trimming tips for fantastic blooms

-Limelight hydrangea in bloom
+Limelight hydrangea covered in green flowers

 (Image credit: Getty Images/Olga Seifutdinova)

 Limelight hydrangeas are really easy to maintain and, happily, pruning is very simple to do.
-It is an important gardening task that will have a really positive effect on the appearance and health of the shrubs.
+It is an important gardening task that will have a positive effect on the appearance and health of the shrubs.

 Hydrangea paniculata 'Limelight' is a hugely popular variety of panicle hydrangea, which produces large flowers in shades of light green and white from summer through fall.
 Limelight hydrangeas are fairly fuss-free and can grow happily in US hardiness zones 3-9.

 If you would like to grow hydrangeas as part of your backyard planting scheme, limelight varieties will reach up to eight feet in height and width.
-They will bloom year-after-year in the right location with little maintenance required, other than pruning them once a year to generate new flowering wood.
+They will bloom year after year in the right location with little maintenance required, other than pruning them once a year to generate new flowering wood.

 Green and white limelight hydrangea flowers